yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 ![Directories](/Images/apim-reference-architectures/container-aws/image10.png)

-The `--merge-dir` points to a directory that contains files that will replace specific installation files on a target Docker image.
+The `--merge-dir` points to a directory that contains the files that will replace specific installation files on a target Docker image.
 A merge directory must be named `apigateway`.
-For example, if you need to update the `envSettings.props` file in a Gateway image, this is what you should have in your merge directory.
+For example, if you need to update the `envSettings.props` file in a Gateway image, this is what you should have in your merge directory:

 The `/tmp/apigateway` directory should mirror the file path in your target Docker image.

 ##### Step-by-step example

-Let's look at applying one of the patches for APIM v7.7 - `APIGateway 7.7 SP1 Patch17276`:
+Let's look at applying one of the patches for APIM v7.7 - APIGateway 7.7-SP1 Patch17276:

 1. Download a patch from the Axway Support website.
 2. Create a merge directory: